ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 As mentioned before under “Data source” and described in detail below under “Mapping to a distribution”, we map our data according to the occurrences of countries in the multiplayer data.
 Because of this, we started looking at our country distributions quite early.

 ![singleplayer_graph|400](./images/singleplayer_graph.png)
+*Figure 3: Graph of all countries of the SINGLEPLAYER dataset, 2024*

 The singleplayer data country distribution is heavily skewed, consisting mostly of pictures of the United States and a few other overrepresented countries.
 We knew that this would hamper performance and that a lot of the smallest countries would not have sufficient data for training.
 However, we also saw a chance to be able to predict a lot of mid-sized countries and smaller countries.
 Interestingly, it also includes a lot of locations that would normally not be expected to have Google Street View coverage, like very small island nations and even North Korea.
 This is due to the data not only including official Street View imagery but also user-submitted photospheres.

 ![sample|450](deliverables/ScientificReport/images/sample.png)
+*Figure 4: Image of sample places, 2024*

 After sampling a couple of images, we not only realized that predicting the country would be a lot harder than we initially anticipated, wondering ourselves about which labels belonged to which images.
 We also realized that some images are very dark, low resolution, or blurry, especially the aforementioned photospheres, which we decided to filter before training.